Can you inherit a housing association tenancy?

-You can inherit the tenancy if you were the husband, wife, civil partner or cohabitee of the person who died, as long as it was your home at the time of their death.
+You can inherit the tenancy if you were the husband, wife, civil partner or partner of the person who died, as long as it was your home at the time of their death.

 Other relatives can only inherit the tenancy if the tenancy agreement allows this.

 Fixed term tenancy for less than 2 years

-Unless you are a joint tenant you have no right to inherit an assured shorthold tenancy with a fixed term of less than two years.
+Unless you are a joint tenant you have no right to inherit an assured shorthold tenancy with a fixed term of less than 2 years.

 Fixed term tenancy of 2 years or more

-If the assured shorthold tenancy is granted for a fixed term of two years or more, you can inherit it if you were the husband, wife, civil partner or cohabitee of the tenant, as long as it was your home at the time they died.
+If the assured shorthold tenancy is granted for a fixed term of 2 years or more, you can inherit it if you were the husband, wife, civil partner or partner of the tenant.
+It must have been your home at the time they died.

 Other relatives can inherit the tenancy if the tenancy agreement says this can happen.

 Succession rights for a pre 1989 secure tenancy

 If the tenant who died was a tenant of the housing association since before 15 January 1989, they probably had a secure tenancy.

 The rules for who can inherit a secure housing association tenancy are the same as the rules for a secure council tenancy.

 If you do not have the right to inherit